 Once this chart has been filled in, it is much easier to understand exactly what is happening with "your" Spiderbeam.

-DOWNLOAD this chart below.
+DOWNLOAD this chart below - bottom of page.

 Additional SWR Information:

 Most of the time the Spiderbeam will work "right out of the box".
 By this I mean it will work with the dimensions shown in the Construction Guide.

 Some people like to prune the antenna a little to center the point of lowest SWR in the band segment of their choice, but in reality this is usually not necessary.
 The Spiderbeam is broadbanded so it won't really matter much if you move the SWR up or down the band, unless you have a transceiver that begins folding back power even at low SWR levels.

 After you have finished building and assembling you Spiderbeam, you should temporarily raise it to a height of about 6 to 10 feet and measure the SWR across all bands.
 Make sure the antenna is working correctly BEFORE raising it to its final height.